After the NY meeting

-There were for Celia 2 groups or sub-sets of people at the party;
+There were, for Celia, 2 groups or sub-sets of people at the party:

-First there were those who Celia had definitively outted like
+First there were those who Celia had definitively outed, like the crew and Babby.

 Then there were those who Celia knew sure to be hideouts but

-thus far remained enigmatic but sure as sure can be, not natural
+thus far remained enigmatic, but sure as sure can be, not natural

 products of this place.

 Kinda’ natural-ized if ya know what I mean.
 Morris and Miles

 and Jessie and Paula for example were members of the second